danprince/danthedev.com/posts/2023-03-18-why-are-you-still-here-mr-module.md

 There are three common scenarios for what happens after you edit some code on disk.

-1. You have to manually restart the running process.
+1. You have to manually restart a running process.
-2. A watcher automatically restarts the running process.
+2. A watcher automatically restarts a running process.
-3. Your changes are automatically reloaded into the running process ([hot reloading](https://en.wikipedia.org/wiki/Hot_swapping)).
+3. Your changes are automatically reloaded into a running process ([hot reloading](https://en.wikipedia.org/wiki/Hot_swapping)).

-Remembering to do manual restarts is a bit of a pain, and having a watcher handle them for you works well, if the process can start up again quickly.
+Remembering to do manual restarts is a pain.
+Having a watcher handle them for you works well, if the process can start up again quickly.
 The third option is the fastest, but it's also the trickiest to implement.

-In JavaScript, the most common reloadable unit is a module—a single file on a disk or a network.
-A program is a graph of dependent modules where each import is a directed connection between two modules.
+In JavaScript, the most common reloadable unit is a module: a single file on a disk or a network.
+A program is a graph of dependent modules, where each import is a directed connection between two modules.
 A full process restart involves unloading the entire graph and rebuilding it from scratch.
 A partial reload involves unloading and reloading a subset of that graph, often a single changed module.
 O(n) vs O(1).

 There are costs to pay each time we load a module.
 A cost for reading from a disk or a network.
 A cost for parsing the code, and a cost for evaluating it.
 The nature of the module graph means the runtime must do the reading and parsing steps before it can move onto the next degree of dependent modules.

 When your project has only a few modules, the performance difference between a full reload and a partial reload will be negligible.
 For thousands of modules, the difference will be significant.

+Let's look at what makes it tricky to do these partial reloads.

 ## CommonJS

-Let's look at a quick example of a JavaScript file, running on Node, to understand what makes these partial reloads tricky.
+Here's a JavaScript file, written to run on Node.

 ```js
 // calls.js